janicemarianjockim/Language-Models-for-GEC-in-Tamil/README.md

 # Models
 # BERT
-The BERT model is used in an encoder-decoder setup for sequence-to-sequence tasks.
+The BERT model used is bert-base-multilingual-cased for sequence-to-sequence tasks.
 The code includes data preprocessing, model initialization, and training using K-Fold Cross-Validation.
 # T5
 T5 is fine-tuned for GEC tasks using a subset of the dataset.
 The model is trained using sequence-to-sequence tasks with token-level accuracy as the evaluation metric.
 # mBART